ElenaStoeva/web-development/design-plan/design-journey.md

 ```
 Consumers view page:

-1. Check if sort is selected, and if so, execute the corresponding SQL query to sort the catalog.
+1. Check if sort is selected, and if so, add the corresponding "ORBER BY" part to the main SQL query to sort the catalog.
 Add sticky values for the sort.
-2. Check if a filter is selected, execute the corresponding SQL query to filter the catalog.
+2. Check if a filter is selected, add the corresponding 'WHERE' part to the main SQL query to filter the catalog.
 Add sticky values for the filters selected.
+3. Execute the main SQL query to obtain all plants that meet the selected sort and filter criteria.
+4. In the media catalog, for each entry, get the plant_ID of the corresponding plant, and add an image whose name is the same as this plant_ID.
+Also, add a link that leads to a details page for this entry with corresponding parameters.
 ```

 ```
 Login page:

 1. Obtain the username and the password that were provided when submitting the login form.
-2. Send a SELECT SQL query to check if there exists a record with the provided username and password.
+2. Send a SELECT SQL query to check if there exists a record in the users table with the provided username and password.
 3. If there exists a record, redirect user to administrators view.
 4. If there is no such record, provide corrective feedback.
 ```